High Life

 Green Dragon

-Located in the heart of downtown on the Hyman Avenue Mall, Green Dragon has a deep selection and, with 10 locations in Colorado, its cannabis is discounted more than most (locals love to head here for rotating specials like $25 eighths and $8 joints).
+Located in the heart of downtown on the Hyman Avenue Mall, Green Dragon has a deep selection and, with 17 locations in Colorado, its cannabis is discounted more than most (locals love to head here for rotating specials like $10 eighths).
 A wall full of swag welcomes curious visitors to the shop's long bar, staffed with plenty of bud tenders so customers rarely have to wait.
-Recreational, 409 E. Hyman Ave., 970.429.4365, greendragoncolorado.com
+Recreational

 Native Roots

-What began as a medical dispensary on the 16th Street Mall in Denver has since grown to 18 locations across the state.
+What began as a medical dispensary on the 16th Street Mall in Denver has since grown to more than 20 locations across the state.
 One of the largest chains of marijuana shops in the country, Native Roots's sleek interiors and signature black and white graphics have made it synonymous with a premium cannabis experience.
-Here, you can also find Foria—the innovative cannabis-infused lubricant for women.
-Recreational & medical, 308 S. Hunter St., 970.429.4443, nativerootsdispensary.com
+Recreational & Medical

 Roots Rx

-One of six locations along the I-70 corridor, the Aspen store has a staff that's welcoming and informative on recommending edibles, accessories, and bud that’s “prescription strength, with no prescription needed.”
-It’s also known for competitive pricing (eighths from $40).
-Recreational, 400 E. Hyman Ave., 970-900-WEED, rootsrxstores.com
+One of six locations along the I-70 corridor, the Aspen Roots RX store has a staff that's welcoming and informative on recommending edibles, accessories, and bud that’s “prescription strength, with no prescription needed.”
+It’s also known for competitive pricing.
+Recreational

 Shutterstock 315852602 gvj3gb